 What is your biggest challenge and do you have any advice for someone else in a similar situation?

-or visit Irene’s website to find out more about her other patterns HERE
+You can purchase Nikki’s pattern for the Penny Dress as a single pattern HERE or visit Nikki’s website to find out more about her other patterns HERE

 or Purchase Issue 6 which contains this pattern HERE